 Paycheck Protection Program (PPP) Resources

-Memo on PPP Loan Forgiveness (UUA Office of Church Staff Finances).
+Memo on PPP Loan Forgiveness (PDF) (UUA Office of Church Staff Finances).

 PPP Flexibility Act Announcement and Information (U.S. Small Business Administration, revised June 12).